ARTICLE

 • Name, date of birth, and address

-• A copy of a government-issued ID, such as a driver’s license or passport
+• A copy of a government-issued identification, such as a driver’s license or passport

-New businesses set up in 2024 must also provide this information for company applicants.
+Businesses created in 2024 and later must also provide this information for company applicants.
 Entities created and registered to do business before January 1, 2024, are not required to report the company applicant.

 Step 3: File Your Report